Financial Services Leadership Team

 Chief Payments Officer

 Mark serves as the Federal Reserve Financial Services’ chief payments executive.
-He is responsible for the Federal Reserve’s full portfolio of cash, retail and wholesale payment services across the United States.
+He is responsible for the Federal Reserve’s full portfolio of cash, retail, wholesale and instant payment services across the United States.

 Mark's career began in the Retail Payments Division of the Federal Reserve Bank of San Francisco.
 From February 2014 to 2021, he served as the chief operating officer and first vice president of the San Francisco Fed.
 From this position, he led the Federal Reserve System’s Cash Product Office, which oversees the processing, quality, and distribution of U.S. currency domestically and internationally.
 Mark began his role as FRFS chief payments executive in March 2021.
 During his career, Mark has provided executive leadership to a range of Bank functions at the intersection of payments, technology, strategy and operations.